PWR-ACS-SE-24/SoftwareSystemDesign/documentation/contracts.md

 ## Healthchecks

 Healthchecks to the microservices MUST be done by calling the `GET /int/v1/health` endpoint.
+And healthchecks to the microservice components MAY be done by calling the `GET /int/v1/healt/:component` endpoint.
 The response SHOULD be a `HealthDto` object, conforming to the Spring Boot Actuator health check response format:

 - https://docs.spring.io/spring-boot/api/rest/actuator/health.html
 - https://docs.spring.io/spring-boot/api/java/org/springframework/boot/actuate/health/Status.html